genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 - **Autonomous Drones:** Companies like Zipline use drones for medical deliveries in remote areas, demonstrating both the potential and the challenges of integrating AI in air transport.
 - **Air Traffic Control AI:** Experimental AI systems in some airports have improved scheduling, though full-scale adoption is still in testing.

----

-## 9. Media, Arts & Entertainment
+## 10. Media, Arts & Entertainment

-**Scope:** AI’s influence on creative industries, media production, journalism, and entertainment.
+**Scope:** AI's influence on creative industries, media production, journalism, and entertainment.

 ### AI in Content Creation & Creative Arts
 **Description:**